 The Remote Kafka Manager Connections window opens, where you can add a new Kafka connection manager.
+After adding a new connection, you can verify it.
+See Verifying Remote Manager Connections.
 You can also edit and delete existing connections from this screen.
+To learn how to import and export remote manager definitions, see Importing and Exporting Remote Managers.